Evaluation of Aquifer Protective Capacity Using Electrical Resistivity Method

 - Mohammed Jibrin, Ruth Musa Micah, Folashade Habibat Omotehinwa, Comparative Evaluation of the Proximate, Phytochemical and Antioxidant Properties of Selected Leafy Vegetables (Bitter, Pumpkin and Spinach Leaves) , Lafia Journal of Scientific and Industrial Research: Volume 2, Issue 1 (April, 2024), Lafia Journal of Scientific and Industrial Research (LJSIR)

-- Matthew Olaleke Aremu, Luper Abeekaa, Caleb Zando, Blessing Obasi, Oluwakemi Aremu, David Bala Passali, Folashade Omotehinwa, Proximate, Phytochemical and Amino Acid Compositions of Sodom Apple (Calotropis procera) Leaves and Fruits , Lafia Journal of Scientific and Industrial Research: Volume 1, Issue 1 & 2 (October, 2023), Lafia Journal of Scientific and Industrial Research (LJSIR)
+- Matthew Olaleke Aremu, Luper Philip Abeekaa, Caleb Zando, Blessing Chidi Obasi, Oluwakemi Dorcas Aremu, David Bala Passali, Folashade Habibat Omotehinwa, Proximate, Phytochemical and Amino Acid Compositions of Sodom Apple (Calotropis procera) Leaves and Fruits , Lafia Journal of Scientific and Industrial Research: Volume 1, Issue 1 & 2 (October, 2023), Lafia Journal of Scientific and Industrial Research (LJSIR)